 Science Matters All our decisions are guided by the data on the appearance and impact of the virus and ongoing research regarding vaccination and other mitigation strategies.
 In addition, we follow the guidance offered by the CDC, NIAID, WHO to Institutions of Higher Education, Event Planners, and Travelers to assess the risk involved in small scale retreating.

 Continual Monitoring Retreats require all of us—participants, facilitators, and travel workers—to make long term plans and commitments.
-However, the hallmarks of the COVID-19 pandemic have been constant change, conflicting advice, and uncertainty about the impact of our choices.
-Therefore, we are actively monitoring research findings, news reports, and health organization guidance and reserve the right to change our policies as the situation demands.
+However, the hallmarks of the COVID-19 pandemic were constant change, conflicting advice, and uncertainty about the impact of our choices.
+Therefore, we actively monitor the community risk level in the location of our retreat, using research findings, news reports, and health organization guidance.
+As a result, we reserve the right to change our policies as the situation demands.

 Shared Responsibility Safety isn’t something we can create on our own.
 It’s something we must co-create together.
 Therefore, the single biggest determinant of any InkWell decision or policy will be the health of the people connected to our retreats--including you, your families, your communities, and the travel industry workers who make retreating possible.
 We expect all participants to adhere to our health and policies while on retreat.